mg86837242/mg86837242/README.md

-- 👋 Hi, I’m SY
+- 👋 Hi, I’m Scott
-- 👀 I’m currently interested in learning TypeScript and Next.js
+- 👀 I’m currently interested in learning advanced CSS and Laravel
-- 🌱 I’m currently learning TypeScript Ecosystem
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on React project
 - 📫 How to reach me ...